housecurve/housecurve.github.io/TUNING.md

 ![target curve](/assets/img/target_curve.png "Measurement compared to B&K target curve (yellow)")

 The choice of Target Curve is subject to individual taste.
 Typically, listeners prefer it when low frequencies are louder than high frequencies.
 A  downward slope of 1 dB/octave is quite common.
-Ultimately, your ears will tell you what one is best.
+Let your ears be the judge.

 Custom curves can be created with a text editor and [imported](/MANUAL.md#target-curve) into HouseCurve.
 See [curve file format](/USAGE.md#curve-file-format) for more information.
 The curves provided by HouseCurve are a great starting point for making your own: